Whoopi Goldberg

 Whoopi Goldberg in 'Sister Act'

-Whoopi has repeatedly proven that she can play not only comedic but almost any role.
-Her dramatic portrayals in Rob Reiner's "Ghosts of Mississippi" and Andrei Konchalovsky's "Eddie" were further evidence of this.
-In the latter, she transformed into Edwina, a woman who escaped from a clinic with a brain tumor and was rejected by society.
+Whoopi has consistently proven she can handle not just comedy but virtually any role.
+Her dramatic work in Rob Reiner's "Ghosts of Mississippi" and Andrei Konchalovsky's "Eddie" proved this point.
+In the latter, she became Edwina, a woman who fled a clinic with a brain tumor only to be rejected by society.
 This work received the Grand Prix at the San Sebastian Film Festival.

 'Eddie': Whoopi Goldberg and James Belushi